cromlish4/BearReps/project4/README.md

 Acknowledgement
 ---------

-Thanks to Michael Cromlish for being the project lead this project.
-Michael did the initial setup for the Ruby on Rails project.
+Thanks to Andrew Connors for being the project lead this project.
+Andrew did the initial setup for the Ruby on Rails project.
 He also helped in every aspect of the project and scheduled multiple team meetings to make sure the team was staying on good pace.

-Andrew Connors implemented the multiple views and their styling in our project, as well as set up / did troubleshooting on our database tables.
+Michael Cromlish implemented the admin MVC, as well as verification in order to implement the admin functionality as a whole for this project.

-Zhuo Chen worked with the web scraper to ensure we were collecting all necessary data from OSU's course listing.
+Zhuo Chen worked with styling of multiple HTML forms for this project.

 Samiul islam worked with the web scraper to ensure we were collecting all necessary data from OSU's course listing, as well as debugging / troubleshooting any errors we ran into with the scraper.
+Samiul also worked with the databses for courses and sections to provide an overall functionality for our course listing.

-Eric Young implemented the multiple views and their styling in our project, as well as setting up correct routes and controllers for various users.
+Eric Young implemented the application portion of this project in order for a student to apply for a grading position.

-Ryan O'Donovan implemented the login system with the use of the Devise gem, and implemented three different user permissions based on student, instructor and admin.
+Ryan O'Donovan implemented the recommendation portion of this project in order for a teacher to submit a recommendation for a student grader, provided additonal help with the application portion, and created the README for project 4.

 References
 ----------